 This project will examine the history of national-scale urban reform efforts in South Africa from the start of the twentieth century (the end of the Anglo-Boer or South African War) to the present.
 Taking a long historical perspective on the emergence of urban governance initiatives is justifiable partly due to the poorly developed nature of African urban and planning history.
 In other contexts, the historical reasons why certain governance priorities exist in the present tend to be well understood.
 This is not so for Africa.

 Secondly, we will examine the genealogy of urban health as a critical domain of governance.
 Historically, health has been the most enduring driver of South African urban policy creation and reform.
-However, health issues do not fall directly within CSP’s reform agenda.
-In addition, CSP is a contemporary initiative aiming for systemic reform, while addressing specific issues such as climate resilience and public transport.
 Using health as a historical lens enables us to look at the nature of urban governance reform over a much longer period – something possible because the historical archive around urban health issues is particularly well populated.
-The health lens enables us to examine different ways of reading urban reform and the ‘healthy city’, by uncovering the different methodological and theoretical traditions that have framed questions of health as they manifest in cities.
-This work will relate to other health-related work to be done in Cape Town and other PEAK Urban partner cities, and it will form part of wider debates about the interface of epidemiological evidence for policymaking and wider urban health research.
+The health lens enables us to examine different ways of reading urban reform and the ‘healthy city’.
+This work will relate to other health-related research being done in Cape Town and other PEAK Urban partner cities, and it will form part of wider debates about the interface of epidemiological evidence for policymaking and wider urban health research.

 Primary research for the project has been completed and has culminated in the publication of Supporting City Futures: The Cities Support Programme and the Urban Challenge in South Africa.
 Published in May 2020, the book captures the lessons emerging from the first seven years of the CSP.